-Table X illustrates BPR's projected funding and expenses through 2026.
+Table 11: BPR Projected Funding & Expenditures, 2022-2026 illustrates BPR's projected funding and expenses through 2026.
 Based on these projections, BPR is anticipated to have a minor budget surplus through 2025 and a minor budget shortfall in 2026.
-It is important to note that while BPR is anticipated to have a minor surplus, the projected expenditures within Table 11 do not account for the additional funds required to meet asset management targets for Operations and Maintenance (O&M) and Repair and Refurbishment (R&R) or to achieve goals established with the 2022 Master Plan.
+It is important to note that while BPR is anticipated to have a minor surplus, projected expenditures do not account for the additional funds required to meet asset management targets for Operations and Maintenance (O&M) and Repair and Refurbishment (R&R) or to achieve goals established with the 2022 Master Plan.

-As indicated by the imbalance of BPR's projected average annual expense growth rate (5.8%) and projected funding growth rate (2.8%), funds required to meet 2021 CRV repair and replacement goals and annual O&M spend goals, \$20,579,515 in backlogged maintenance, and approximately \$177,935,000 million in unfunded capital projects, BPR is faced with the challenging task of continuing to serve the community and operate its facilities with an increasingly strained budget.
-BPR must be prepared to identify and implement other revenue generating activities and/ or strategies in the coming years to supplement its current funding sources.
+As indicated by the imbalance of BPR's projected average annual expense growth rate (5.8%) and projected funding growth rate (2.8%), funds required to meet 2021 CRV repair and replacement goals and annual O&M spend goals, \$20.6 million in backlogged maintenance, and approximately \$177.9 million in unfunded capital projects, BPR is faced with the challenging task of continuing to serve the community and operate its facilities with an increasingly strained budget.
+BPR must be prepared to identify and implement other revenue generating activities and/or strategies in the coming years to supplement its current funding sources.